Steven79203/cryptostatus/README.md

 ## Known Bugs/Issues and Comments

 - This script is just a proof of concept and for study purposes.
 I know there's more efficient ways to do this (Ex: JSON)
-- The regex filtering is a workaround to show the proper text color since the i3blocks only parses pango markup.
-ANSI color codes are show as unparsed literal strings.
-- Some combinations of currencies/cryptos may break the regex patterns that filter the ANSI codes from the terminal.

 ## TODO

+- Show custom icons for the coins.
-- Select more than a coin to alternate the displays over time
+- Select more than a coin and change the display over time or by mouseclick
+-